Answer

 Although the Bible does not specifically say there are different levels of punishment in hell, it does seem to indicate that the judgment will indeed be experienced differently for different people.
 In Revelation 20:11–15, the people are judged “according to what they had done as recorded in the books” (Revelation 20:12).
 All the people at this judgment, though, are thrown into the lake of fire (Revelation 20:13–15).
 So, perhaps, the purpose of the judgment is to determine how severe the punishment in hell will be.

 A clearer passage is Luke 10, where Jesus speaks of comparative punishment.
 First, Jesus says this about a village that rejects the gospel: “I tell you, it will be more bearable on that day for Sodom than for that town” (verse 12).
 Then He speaks to Bethsaida and Chorazin: “It will be more bearable for Tyre and Sidon at the judgment than for you” (verse 14).
-Whatever punishment the former residents of Sodom, Tyre, and Sidon were experiencing in hell, the Galilean towns that refused to hear Christ would experience more.
+Whatever punishment the former residents of Sodom, Tyre, and Sidon were experiencing in hell, the Galilean towns that refused to hear Christ would experience something worse.
 The level of punishment in hell seems to be tied to the amount of light a person rejects.

 Another indication that hell has different levels of punishment is found in Jesus’ words in Luke 12: “The servant who knows the master’s will and does not get ready or does not do what the master wants will be beaten with many blows.
 But the one who does not know and does things deserving punishment will be beaten with few blows.
 From everyone who has been given much, much will be demanded; and from the one who has been entrusted with much, much more will be asked” (verses 47–48).